sjoelund/MLS-rst-spec/source/operators.rst

 Modelica equations, assignments and declaration equations contain expressions.

-Expressions can contain basic operations, +, -, \*, /, ^, etc. with
+Expressions can contain basic operations, :code:`+, -, *, /, ^`, etc. with
 normal precedence as defined in :numref:`table-operators` and the grammar in Section :ref:`modelica-concrete-syntax`.
-The semantics of the operations is defined for both scalar and array arguments in Section 10.6.
+The semantics of the operations is defined for both scalar and array arguments in :ref:`TODO: Section 10.6`.

 It is also possible to define functions and call them in a normal fashion.
-The function call syntax for both positional and named arguments is described in Section 12.4.1 and for vectorized calls in Section 12.4.4.
-The built-in array functions are given in Section 10.1.1 and other built-in operators in Section 3.7.
+The function call syntax for both positional and named arguments is described in :ref:`TODO: Section 12.4.1` and for vectorized calls in :ref:`TODO: Section 12.4.4`.
+The built-in array functions are given in :ref:`TODO: Section 10.1.1` and other built-in operators in :ref:`TODO: Section 3.7`.

 Operator Precedence and Associativity
 -------------------------------------